-As the best defense lawyers know, Connecticut authorities take sexual assault seriously, and a conviction could result in years in prison.
+As the best defense lawyers know, local authorities take sexual assault seriously, and a conviction could result in years in prison.
 For help building a defense, reach out to a Connecticut first-degree sexual assault lawyer.
-A top CT sexual assault attorney could help craft a defense and work towards a positive resolution.
+A criminal defense attorney could help craft a defense and work towards a positive resolution.

 Aggravated sexual assault encompasses the crime of rape by threat of a weapon.
 This occurs when a person forces someone to have sexual contact with the use of a weapon or the threat of the use of a weapon.

 Another common crime that may fall under this category is any time a defendant threatens an individual with harm to a third person.
 Sometimes the alleged harmed individual complies for the safety of someone else.
 The more common form of sexual assault in the first degree in Connecticut is when a sexual assault occurs and two or more people commit the sexual assault.
-Anyone facing one of these types of charges is looking at severe penalties, therefore, defendants should seek the services of a Connecticut first-degree sexual assault lawyer.
+Anyone facing sexual assault charges is looking at severe penalties.
+Therefore, defendants should seek the services of a Connecticut criminal defense attorney.

 Aggravated Sexual Assault of a Minor